kdhillon/Besiege/README.md

 	Revamp and simplify panel system, remove all duplicate shitty code

 	Allow purchasing weapons and armor at cities.

+	Add ability to hide and set up ambushes

 BATTLESTAGE:
 finish hiding